bei1994/Directed-Research/README.md

 ## Matlab

 I learned Matlab through videos and exercises.
 The [link](https://www.youtube.com/playlist?list=PLcKDPPOF93EvvBrgR852MU13zvS2ihTpR) is here.
 I learned all these 47 videos.
 My exercises can be found [here](/matlab-exercises/).

+## Summary

+This is a very fruitful summer.
+I have learned a lot of stuff through this summer directed research involving several different topics.
+The processes of watching online videos and reading tensorflow source code are very time consuming.
+And I read many different papers which was also a big challenge to me.
+At the beginning, my reading speed was very slow due to many recondite concepts.
+Gradually I can read a paper faster.
+Plus, when I trained and tuned paras of my network, it was very slow due to lack of GPU.
+Training and paras tuning is very painstaking.
+I had to run it during the night and wait fror another several hours if some paras stil weren't good.
+Anyway, I finally got great results.

+Thank you very much for being my advisor.
+It is my great honor to learn with you.
+Thanks, prof!!